MohammedIrfan29/BankingApp/README.md

 **Swagger:**

-Endpoint used to determine the API endpoint and the response and error models You can execute the application from within the swagger endpoint by clicking on "Try It Out".
+Endpoint used to determine the API endpoint and the response and error models.
+You can execute the application from within the swagger endpoint by clicking on "Try It Out".

 http://localhost:8080/bankApp/swagger-ui.html